Various Thoughts About My Work

 My reason for bringing this up is that

-since discovering 78 rpm records as a teenager, and
+since discovering 78 rpm records as a teenager,

-the old collectors insisted that acoustics sounded better
+'electrics', the old collectors insisted that acoustics

-on outside-horn machines [as shown here on the right, and
+sounded better on outside-horn machines [as shown here

-also seen above where the dog Nipper is listening to His Master's
+on the right, and also seen above where the dog Nipper is listening

-in one's living room.
-In the photo at left, the horn is in the
+to look nicer in one's living room.
+In the photo at left, the

-short chamber immediately below the turntable, and below that is a
+horn is in the short chamber immediately below the turntable, and

-larger chamber where records could be stored.
-When not in use,
+below that is a larger chamber where records could be stored.
+When

-A photo of two of the greatest singers of that era, Tita Ruffo
+piece of furniture.
+A photo of two of the greatest singers

-and Enrico Caruso, listening to their efforts can be seen on the page
+of that era, Tita Ruffo and Enrico Caruso, listening to their efforts

-of my interview with George Jellinek.
+can be seen on the page of my interview with George Jellinek.
 They

 only made one record together, on January 8, 1914.
 That